sge-network/sge/docs/specs/Bet/02_Concepts.md

 # **Concepts**

-Bet module is tasked with placement and settlement of the bets. the user can place bet on a same market multiple times with different or equal odds through commandline or singing and broadcasting the bet placement/settlement message.
+Bet module is tasked with placement and settlement of the bets. the user can place bet on a same market multiple times with different or equal odds through commandline or singing and broadcasting the bet placement message.

 > Bet Placement will be done using a ticket containing odds info signed by a trusted source.
 Verifying this ticket will be done in the placement state itself.
 > Bet amount can not be less than a minimum amount which is defined for each market.
 A module parameter is used for this purpose.